I5UCC/VRCThumbParamsOSC/README.md

 - Index (1)
 - Any other controller/No Controller (0)

-After that, you can use them just like other parameters in your Animation Controllers.
+After adding any of those Parameter, you can use them just like other parameters in your Animation Controllers.

 # Command line Arguments
 You can run this by using ```ThumbParamsOSC.exe {Arguments}``` in command line.